jacquetpi/scroogevm/README.md

 ```
 NB: input and output_folder variable may be adapted to run others traces

-To analyse the results, launch the notebook (a jupyter notebook is pre-installed in our requirements)
+To analyse the results, launch the notebook (a jupyter notebook is pre-installed in our requirements):
-Post-analysis :
 ```bash
 jupyter notebook
 ```